withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

      - Page creation: Astro supports both [async data loading](https://docs.astro.build/en/reference/api-reference/#getstaticpaths) and [pagination](https://docs.astro.build/en/core-concepts/routing/#pagination) right out of the box.
 You can cross-reference your `createPages` function to migrate the pages to Astro's methodologies.
      - Manual integrations: While Gatsby requires integrations to be purpose-built for Gatsby, Astro supports [Vite plugins](https://docs.astro.build/en/reference/configuration-reference/#vite) (and by extension [Rollup Plugins](https://vitejs.dev/guide/api-plugin.html#rollup-plugin-compatibility)), and [custom Astro integrations](https://docs.astro.build/en/reference/integrations-reference/) alike.
 Using these integration APIs, you can mirror your Gatsby's app integration functionality.
 - `gatsby-ssr.js`: If you choose to use SSR in Astro, you will add and configure [the adapter of your choice](https://docs.astro.build/en/guides/server-side-rendering/#adding-an-adapter) directly in `astro.config.mjs`.

-## Migrating Gatsby Files to Astro

-You may find it helpful to start by converting your Gatsby layouts and templates into Astro layout components.
-Each page in your Astro project requires its own page shell to produce a full HTML document.
-Astro projects typically use a base layout on every page which renders `<html>`, `<head>` and `<body>` tags.
-In order to be able to bring existing pages and posts from your Gatsby site, you will need an Astro layout component that provides this.
-Other layout components (e.g. blog post template) and components (e.g. SEO component) can be combined with this base layout.

 ### Converting JSX files to `.astro` files